ThorisoM-hub/Cisco-Networking-Basics-Creating-a-LAN---Cisco-Packet-Tracer/README.md

 #### Step 1: Power on Devices
 - Open the **Physical Tab** for each device.
 - Turn on the power switch in the **Physical Device View** window.
-- Verify that the green power light is illuminated.
+- Verify that the yellow power light is illuminated.
 -
   ### Power on Devices
 <p align="center">